The Development

 Award-winning Speakers

 The German Physiks DDD driver is unique.
-It is an omnidirectional driver with an exceptionally wide frequency range and a uniform phase response.
+It is an omnidirectional loudspeaker driver with an exceptionally wide frequency range and a uniform phase response.
 This text describes how the DDD driver works and compares it with the other most commonly used types of loudspeaker driver.

 At first glance the DDD driver looks like the pistonic drivers that are used in the majority of the loudspeakers on the market.
 It has a voice coil/magnet assembly that serves as the actuator and it has a cone, though this is longer and narrower than usual.
 The shape is where the similarity with a pistonic driver ends.